VIBER-CODERS-ANON/AI_SLOP_SURVIVORS/GAME_ARCHITECTURE.md

 # A.S.S (AI SLOP SURVIVORS) - Game Architecture

 ## Overview

 This is a modular Vampire Survivors-style game with Twitch chat integration built in Godot 4.x.
 The architecture is designed to be extensible and maintainable.

+### Enemy/Boss Architecture (Hybrid)

+- Node-based actors (existing): Player, Bosses, special effects, and any scene-driven enemies.
+These use scenes, scripts, movement controllers, and per-node abilities.
+Bosses remain on this path for full custom logic and visuals.
+- Data-oriented enemies (V2, new): High-volume minions (e.g., rats) are managed by `EnemyManagerV2` with arrays (positions, velocities, types) and rendered by MultiMeshInstance2D.
+Only a small “live” subset has physics bodies for collisions.

+Key V2 systems:

+- `EnemyManagerV2`: arrays, flow-field, avoidance, top‑K proximity selection, per-type MultiMeshes
+- `EnemyV2Bridge`: abilities/effects/lighting per V2 enemy type
+- Nameplates: nearest‑N with pooling and top‑K
+- Flocking (boids‑lite): throttled separation/alignment (optional) blended with flow‑field

+Evolutions:

+- Evolution requests translate to V2 type changes in place (e.g., rat → succubus) and reapply stats/abilities via the bridge.
+If no V2 entities are found for a user, the system falls back to spawning the legacy node scene.

+Visuals for V2 minions:

+- Per‑type MultiMeshes for distinct visuals (e.g., Rat, Succubus, Woodland Joe).
+Bosses keep their own node-based visuals/animations.

 ## Core Systems

 ### 1. Tag System (`systems/tag_system/`)

 The universal tagging system allows dynamic interactions between all game elements.

 **Key Components:**

 - `TagSystem`: Static utility class for tag operations
 - `Taggable`: Component that can be added to any node to make it taggable

 **Example Tags:**

 - Entity Types: `Player`, `Enemy`, `Boss`, `Minion`
 - Damage Types: `Physical`, `Magical`, `Fire`, `Ice`
 - Ability Types: `Melee`, `Ranged`, `Projectile`, `AoE`

 **Usage Example:**

 ```gdscript
 # Check if entity is a boss
 if TagSystem.has_tag(enemy, "Boss"):